News

 1. AI diagnostics go mainstream

-AI-assisted analysis of dental radiographs has crossed from novelty to everyday tool, supported by a growing number of FDA clearances for dental AI.
-These systems standardize how findings are read and make it easier to show patients the reasoning behind a treatment plan.
-For a head-to-head look, see our comparison of Overjet vs Pearl.
+AI reading of dental radiographs has gone from curiosity to fixture, turning up in ordinary operatories on the back of a growing number of FDA clearances for dental AI.
+The pitch holds up.
+These tools standardize how findings get read, and they make it far easier to walk a patient through the reasoning behind a treatment plan.
+Our comparison of Overjet vs Pearl puts two of the leading systems head-to-head.

 2. The front office gets automated